oguh1-61803/evorecsys/README.md

 * EvoRecSys uses the W3 framework Google Fonts and BootstrapCDN to look "cool".
 More information in https://www.w3schools.com/w3css/ and https://maxcdn.bootstrapcdn.com/.

-* The code provided in this repository was used as part of an academic research documented in... _link available soon._
+* The code provided in this repository was used as part of an academic research documented in https://doi.org/10.1007/s11257-021-09318-3.